 Is the corn maze scary?

 The standard corn maze is NOT set up to be scary, but in past years we have had a separate Haunted Corn Maze.

 What are the hours for pick your own apples and pumpkins?

-For the 2018 season, apple picking will begin Labor Day weekend** .
-We will be open on weekends only (as well as Fridays evenings), see our hours below; the pumpking patch will be opening in mid-September and the same hours apply.
+Apple picking usually starts Labor Day weekend, but we never know what kind Mother nature will have in store for us.
+We have seasonal hours, and are only open on weekends in September & October (Fridays evenings too).
+The pumpkin patch usually opens mid-September.
 We do not have lights in our fields thus we do not allow picking of either pumpkins or apples after dark.
-And yes – we are open on the Labor Day and Columbus Day Monday holidays!
+Additionally, we are open on the Monday Labor Day and Columbus Day holidays!

 Do you allow photographers to host sessions at the farm?